 - Cypress Grove Midnight Moon goat cheese $12 (available from Che Bella Cheese)

-This brut from Brazil is a steal at just $8 and totally delicious.
+This brut from Brazil is a steal for the price and tastes delicious.
 Plus, it will pair well with just about anything.
 Use your leftovers for New Year's Day brunch mimosas or cocktails.

 In terms of the tasting, the brut really enhances the taste of the cheese while cutting some of the sweetness of the popcorn.
 Peterbrooke uses a dulce de leche base for their milk chocolate, lending a more nuanced flavor along with the buttery popcorn.
 Make sure to taste all three elements together.
 This was our second favorite of the bunch!